 Cutting with a jigsaw:

 Jigsaw is one of the most preferred tool to cut acrylic perspex.
 It is a small handheld tool that can cut the sheet with straight blade by function up and down in fast motion.
 However, if you are intended to cut acrylic into a nonlinear fashion, then jigsaw is the right option for you.
 It helps to achieve precise results by cutting the edges into curves and angular form.
 However, it is advisable to experiment the setting and positioning of the machine to gauge desired results.

 Cutting with a band saw:

 Band saw is best for cutting intricate shapes and curves.
 While using a band saw, it is important to carefully select blade and feed rate of the machine to minimise the risk of melting or chipping of the sheet.
 A band saw works best with a thickness greater than 0.472 inches of acrylic perspex sheet.
 It helps to achieve clean and clear edge of designs by retaining the sharpness of the material.

 Cutting with a laser:

 Laser systems are designed to achieve complex and defined cutting of acrylic.
 Laser cutting is one of the preferred option to cut the desired design.
 Attached to compute laser cuter works as a printer to translate the design/image on the piece of acrylic.
-However, the laser might be the best option for you, if you are required to create complex and creative shapes with acrylic then a laser is probably the better option for you.
+If you need to create complex and creative shapes with acrylic then a laser is probably the better option for you.